-As with all our quirky vegetables they are a rich source of nutrients and contain potassium, magnesium, phosphorous, iron, folic acid, beta carotene and vitamins A, B and C. You can eat the whole plant including the beet greens and they can be used to flavour and colour your salad or roasted with a bit of olive oil with your carrots and your sweet potatoes.
+As with all our quirky vegetables, they are a rich source of nutrients and contain potassium, magnesium, phosphorus, iron, folic acid, beta carotene and vitamins A, B and C. You can eat the whole plant including the beet greens and they can be used to flavour and colour your salad or roasted with a bit of olive oil with your carrots and your sweet potatoes.

 Add a South American flavour with OCA

 A little harder to find, Oca tubers are as easy to grow as potatoes although you may have to scour a specialist food market or go online to source them.
 They are brightly coloured, pinkish-red tubers tasting a bit like potatoes but with a pleasant lemony tang.
 They have also been described as tasting of chestnuts, celery and even apple and you can use their clover-like leaves and creamy orange flowers, in your flower borders and salads alike.

 If you’re growing your own, keep them in the warmth of a greenhouse until they're growing well, and don’t plant out until after the last frost.
 The tubers will form in late autumn so they are ideal to harvest in or around Christmas and even into early January.
 Oca is another great nutritional source with phosphorous, iron and amino acids and you cook them like potatoes: boiled, roasted, baked or steamed and again you don’t even have to peel them.